forkkit/glamplify/README.md

     // eg. log.Debug(), log.Print() and log.Error()

     // Example below shows usage with the package level logger (sensible default), but can
-    // use an instance of a logger by calling log.New()
+    // use an instance of a logger by calling mylogger := log.New()

     // Emit debug trace
     // All messages must be static strings (as per Culture Amp Sensibile Default) log.Debug("Something happened")

-    // Emit debug trace with fields
+    // Emit debug trace with fields - by default these are set "forward-to=none" (not splunk, remain in cloudwatch log)
     // Fields can contain any type of variables log.Debug("Something happened", log.Fields{
 		"aString": "hello",